aleung27/kindle-eink-photo-frame/README.md

 With our design, we wanted to keep a few things in our mind:

-1. This was intended as a gift as a secret santa present - it should prioritise reliability as its number one goal as the recipient should not have to go and debug our code!
+1. This was intended as a secret santa present - it should prioritise reliability as its number one goal as the recipient should not have to go and debug our product!
-2. The charging conditions were unknown, it could be both continuously plugged in and powered or mostly left unpowered to be charged when it's out of battery.
+2. The charging conditions were unknown; it could be continuously plugged in and powered or charged only when it's out of battery.
 Thus, it should work regardless of either and should have long battery life if possible.
 It should also be able to recover if it ever ran out of battery and was fully restarted as a result.
 3. The particular model I had does not have a WiFi connection so all images need to be stored locally and preset ahead of time.

 ## 🔓️ Jailbreaking Your Kindle <a name="jailbreak"/> 🔓️